Introduction of Nanotechnology

 - increase shelf life.

 While many nanotechnology applications are still in their infancy, some of them are already common practices.
-Examples of two common uses are:
+How nanotechnology is changing the world?
+Here are two examples of common use:

 Increasing flow capabilities of dry powders.
 Dry powders are not always totally dry.
 In fact, they have the tendency to form lumps or “bridges” that interrupt the flow in food processing equipment or stick to the walls of silos where pressure is applied.
 A traditional solution is to hit the obstructed parts with a rubber hammer.
 Large cisterns can even have a system of hammers to make clumps of powder come off the walls.
 For a long time however, the food industry has used nanoparticles of silicon or titanium dioxide, which prevent powder from sticking together and eliminate obstructions.
 It’s like mixing large pebbles with smaller ones, so the latter can act like a sort of dry lubricant.